hotwired/turbo-site/docs/handbook/02_drive.md

 Turbo Drive saves the scroll position of each page before navigating away and automatically returns to this saved position on restoration visits.

 Restoration visits have an action of _restore_ and Turbo Drive reserves them for internal use.
-You should not attempt to annotate links or invoke `TurboDrive.visit` with an action of `restore`.
+You should not attempt to annotate links or invoke `Turbo.visit` with an action of `restore`.

 ## Canceling Visits Before They Start

-Application visits can be canceled before they start, regardless of whether they were initiated by a link click or a call to [`TurboDrive.visit`](/reference/drive#turbodrivevisit).
+Application visits can be canceled before they start, regardless of whether they were initiated by a link click or a call to [`Turbo.visit`](/reference/drive#turbodrivevisit).

 Listen for the `turbo-drive:before-visit` event to be notified when a visit is about to start, and use `event.data.url` (or `$event.originalEvent.data.url`, when using jQuery) to check the visit’s location.
 Then cancel the visit by calling `event.preventDefault()`.